Richard Walker (footballer, born 1977): Solihull Moors

 On 9 September 2011, Solihull Moors announced the signing of Richard Walker.
 He made his debut the following day in a 1–0 away win at Boston United.
 He scored his first goal for the club on 17 September 2011, opening the scoring as Solihull overcame Altrincham 2–0 at Damson Park.

 Post-retirement

 After having played less than a season of Conference North football, he opted to move with his family to Devon in April 2012.
 Following his retirement, Walker has worked in a large warehouse for Axminster Tools.

 He ended the season playing for Beer Albion in the Premier Division of the Devon & Exeter Football League, at level 12 of the league system, some six levels below the team where he had begun the year.
 He was recruited for Beer by a colleague who played for the team, and who convinced Richard to play alongside him.
-In August 2019, Walker was announced to have stepped away from the role of player-manager, staying on at the club as a player alongside his son Jamie.
+In August 2019, Walker was announced to have stepped away from the role of player-manager, staying on at the club as a player alongside his sons Sammie and Jamie.